Phenomenology of the standard HVM and 95.4 GeV excess: 95.4 GeV excess

+This claim is confronted in reference \cite{Janot:2024ryq}, which strongly disfavours this excess.
+In the SHVM as well, this excess is not present since the pseudoscalar $a_3$ cannot decay to $b\bar{b}$ mode.
+Thus, if the 95.4 excess continues to show up in future runs of the LHC, and it only exits in the di-photon channel, the SHVM will be an important framework to address this excess.

+In the SHVM, this excess can be addressed through the pseudoscalar $a_3$, which is insensitive to the flavor bounds.
 There are only two free parameters $|y_{33}^u|$ and $\Lambda$ in producing the 95.4 GeV excess.
 This is because the coupling of the pseudoscalar $a_3$ to $t \bar{t}$ pair is independent of the parameter $\epsilon_3$.
+We assume that the range of the parameter $|y_{33}^u|$ to be $1-4\pi$, which is allowed by perturbation theory.
+Moreover, we are assuming that the underlying ultraviolet completion of the SHVM lies in a strongly interacting dynamics as discussed in the appendix.
+Therefore, even a large value of $|y_{33}^u|$ is allowed.
 We show the variation of the $|y_{33}^u|$ and $\Lambda$, which can produce the 95.4 excess, in figure \ref{fig_excess}.